 When Eovaldi returned to baseball in 2018 and pitched well with the Rays, many Yankees fans started to think about a reunion, having not learned their lesson from the last time Eovaldi was a Yankee.
 When he was traded to the Red Sox, I laughed with excitement, envisioning him destroying the Red Sox’ chances at winning the division.
 Instead, he shut out the Yankees in the all-important August series (even if faced a JV lineup) and then shut them out against in September.
 I never thought he would be able to beat the Yankees in October in the Bronx, but he did, after getting more run support than any other pitcher against the Yankees in the team’s history.

 Eovaldi beat the Yankees and the Astros in the playoffs, mixed in a few relief appearances and then became a hero for his bullpen work in Game 3 of the World Series, even though he took the loss after giving up a walk-off home run.
 (Only in Boston could a losing pitcher become a “hero.”)
-Now Eovaldi is a World Series champion, continues to beat the Yankees’ poorly-designed, all-right-handed lineup and I’ll never get over it.
+Now Eovaldi is a World Series champion, and I will never get over it.

 My book The Next Yankees Era: My Transition from the Core Four to the Baby Bombers is now available as an ebook!